yellowme/commons/README.md

 # Bestie
-Bestie is Yellowme's Rails APIs utilities gem
+Commons is Yellowme's Rails APIs utilities gem

 ## Usage
 How to use my plugin.